 Tackle this hike along the Cleveland Way with stunning views across the North Sea in a half-day walk from Whitby.

-This walk involves a rather fantastic selection of scenery from the natural beauty of the coast to the audacity of Victorian engineering – this walk has panorama like no other.
+This walk involves a fantastic selection of scenery, from the coast’s natural beauty to the audacity of Victorian engineering—it has a panorama like no other.

-We recommend a local map for this route since there are some technical turns and place names that are beyond the ken of Google.
+We recommend a local map for this route since there are some technical turns and place names that Google cannot identify.
 You can buy the OL27 North York Moors Eastern area here.

 Begin at Whitby Bridge.
 You can follow the route here.